The Admin Interface

 Copy,Rename and Remove actions apply to the entire directory of the current configuration.

-Launch NLI takes you to the NLIs page with the current configuration selected.
-Add Question Set
+Launch takes you to the NLIs page with the current configuration selected.
+Create Corpus

 lets you build up a set of example natural language questions to present to users.
-You can click
+Back-up will copy the configuration to

-file with the state of the current database.
+files that capture the state of the remote database.
 This operation is dangerous for

 file.